 For many of us, classic Chinese fare involves tried-and-true meat-based favourites like kung pao chicken, Peking roasted duck, sweet and sour pork, sesame beef stir-fry … the list, of course, goes on and on.

-But a new cookbook The Vegan Chinese Kitchen (Sept.
-20) by Hannah Che shows that nearly every dish in the Chinese repertoire can be replicated without animal protein, in a way that promises to satisfy vegans, vegetarians and carnivores alike.
+But the cookbook The Vegan Chinese Kitchen by Hannah Che shows that nearly every dish in the Chinese repertoire can be replicated without animal protein, in a way that promises to satisfy vegans, vegetarians and carnivores alike.